 The Board has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-In accordance with the listing standards of the NYSE, all of the committees are comprised of independent directors.
+In accordance with the listing standards of Nasdaq, all of the committees are comprised of independent directors.
 The members of each committee are appointed by the Board based on the recommendation of the Nominating and Corporate Governance Committee.
 Each committee performs a self-evaluation and reviews its charter annually.
 Actions taken by any committee are reported to the Board, usually at the next Board meeting following the action.
 The table below shows the current membership of each of the standing committees:

-Audit Committee Edwin J. Gillis Mercedes Johnson Paul J. Tufano Compensation Committee Daniel W. Christman Timothy E. Guertin Marilyn Matz Roy A. Vallee Nominating and Corporate Governance Committee Daniel W. Christman Timothy E. Guertin Marilyn Matz Roy A. Vallee
+Audit Committee Edwin J. Gillis\ Mercedes Johnson Paul J. Tufano Compensation Committee

+Timothy E. Guertin\ Marilyn Matz Roy A. Vallee Nominating and Corporate Governance Committee

+Timothy E. Guertin Marilyn Matz\ Roy A. Vallee

-Committee Chair
+\ Committee Chair

-The Board will appoint committee members for the 2018-2019 term following the election of directors at the 2018 Annual Meeting of Shareholders.
+The Board will appoint committee members for the 2019-2020 term following the election of directors at the 2019 Annual Meeting of Shareholders.